drekka/Alchemic/runtime.md

 }
 ```

+{{layout.objc}}
 In Objective-C __AcGet__ requires the first argument to be the type that will be returned.
 This type is needed because the runtime cannot tell Alchemic what is expected and it needs this information to finish processing the results.
 Especially if you are expecting an array back.
-In Swift, the runtime can deduce the type through Swift generics.

-Arguments after the type are search criteria used to find candidate builders.
-So __AcClass__, __AcProtocol__ or __AcName__ can all be used to search the context for objects.
-Of course it makes no sense to allow any of Alchemic's constants here so only model search criteria are allowed.
+Arguments after the type are search criteria used to find candidate object factories.
+So __AcClass__, __AcProtocol__ or __AcName__ can all be used to search the model for objects.

+*Note: It makes no sense to allow any of Alchemic's constants here so only model search criteria are allowed.*

 Note that __AcGet__ also does standard Alchemic `NSArray` processing.
 For example the following code will return an array of all Alchemic registered date formatters:

-{{ site.lang-title-objc }}
 ```objc
 -(void) myMethod {
 NSArray *formatters = AcGet(NSArray, AcClass(NSDateFormatter));